dontry/my_gatsby_blog/content/blog/2019-06-12-nextjs-ie-support.md

 ### Browserlist

 If you want to include the polyfills and code transform for target browsers, you should then configure the [browserlist].
 Browserlist is a very smart tool.
-It offers a range of semantic queries to identify the target browsers such as ">5%" ( larger than 5% global usage), "last 2 major versions", "ie 6-8" etc. You can either set the browserlist in the **.babelrc** or create an isolate **.browserlistrc** which is shared across other config files in the project.
+It offers a range of semantic queries to identify the target browsers such as ">5%" ( larger than 5% global usage), "last 2 major versions", "ie 6-8" etc. You can either set the browserlist in the **.babelrc** or create an isolated **.browserlistrc** file which is shared by other config files in the project.

 **.babelrc**